Looking for something in Belgium? From paint to pet food, find out where to go with our guide to household shopping in Belgium.

 Ready to hit the shops in Belgium?
 Then make sure you have a local bank that fits around your busy expat lifestyle.
 Hello bank! is a Belgian mobile bank that lets you apply for an account in minutes.
 Powered by BNP Paribas, their mobile banking app gives you access to the latest financial products from your fingertips.
 Download the Hello bank! app today and get started.

-Introduction to shopping in Belgium
+Introduction to household shopping in Belgium

-Like in many European countries, shopping in Belgian towns and cities traditionally centered around the main thoroughfares and market squares.
+Like in many European countries, shopping for your household in Belgian towns and cities traditionally centered around the main thoroughfares and market squares.
 Here, shops and cafés opened to support the growing needs of the population.
 Today, these areas are still the main shopping areas across Belgium and are served by good public transport links and cycling infrastructure.
 You’ll find many of the larger retailers (furniture, electronics, and DIY goods) in out-of-town locations, but these are still easily accessible for many.

 For a relatively small country, modern Belgium definitely punches above its weight when it comes to shopping.
 From Brussel’s famously ornate shopping arcades to the world-famous Diamond District in Antwerp, there are surprises around every corner.
 To whet your appetite, our ultimate shopping guide for Belgium tells you everything you need to know if you want to shop until you drop in Brussels, Antwerp, Ghent, or Liege.